 Accurate Cost of Attendance information is necessary for proper determination of students' federal awards.
-A student's Cost of Attendance includes tuition, fees, books, supplies, as well as allowances for room and board, miscellaneous personal expenses, and transportation to/from school.
+A student's Cost of Attendance includes tuition, fees, books, supplies, as well as allowances for living expenses (housing & food), miscellaneous personal expenses, and transportation to/from school.
 The tuition, fees, books, and supplies component will be calculated based on the institutional charges recorded in the Academic Program Record in GEMCOR's Web TEAM Application.
-The allowances for room and board, personal expenses, and transportation will be calculated by the TEAM system based on the length of a student's award/loan period, and the monthly allowances identified below.
+The allowances for living expenses, personal expenses, and transportation will be calculated by the TEAM system based on the length of a student's award/loan period, and the monthly allowances identified below.